Benyormin/fineTuneBert/README.md

 1- Download jupyter notebook and upload it to [google colab](https://colab.research.google.com)

-2- Go to your google drive and Create these directories recursively nlp/datasets/CR_DATASET
+2- Go to your google drive and Create these directories recursively nlp/datasets/CR_DATASET, nlp/saved_models/cross_validation (Or you can change it in code)

 3- Run all cells for first fold of cross validation then go to the ```Load each fold``` section and Run all cells after that for each fold